k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 SQLite, which serves as the core of LUI storage, can be beneficial for use cases such as:

 * When LUI contains also unstructured data, like personal contracts and agreements.
 Vector tables can then be created as part of the business entity, in a way that such unstructured content can be processes and later queried using semantic search.
-* Creation of a dedicated LU to hold vectors, for cross-referenced documents or procedures.
+* Creation of a dedicated LU to hold vectors for cross-referenced documents or procedures.

-Accordingly, AI Fusion supports two vector DBs: SQLite and PostgreSQL.
+Accordingly, the AI Fusion framework supports two vector databases: SQLite and PostgreSQL.

-> SQLite, aimed to be used inside Fabric storage, as LUIs tables, where each such table in the LUI is stands for vector index.
+> SQLite is designed to be used within Fabric storage as LUI tables, where each table represents a vector index.
-> You can create a dedicated LU for holding vectors or add such tables/indexes in any LU in your project.
+> You can either create a dedicated LU to hold vectors or add vector tables/indexes to any existing LU in your project.